msrikant15/shopping-list/README.md

 ```
 **Integrate the API to front-end**

 Now we will have the necessary infrasttucture to integrate our front end code.
 We will also be able to import the generate graphql queries and mutations for easy integration into AppSync.
 Since we need to have a way to identify a user with each item, we will also use the Auth library.
-Import the libraries and add necessary code for integration
+Import the libraries and add necessary code for integration in api/db.js file.

 ```
     import { API } from "aws-amplify";